Spain

 The registration consists of the letter S, followed by four numerals and three letters (BBB to ZZZ).

-There is a white date band at the right hand side showing the month in Roman above the year (IX September, 2005).
+There is a white date band at the right hand side showing the month in Roman above the year (VI June, 2015).

 Note that this front plate has a different expiry date than the following rear plate.